eliotsykes/6-minute-backups/README.txt

 - A public key to encrypt the backups using GPG.
 Follow the simple instructions here if you want to generate your own public key: http://www.madboa.com/geek/gpg-quickstart/#keyintro

+- Cron to trigger script to run once a day

 Instructions
 -----------